rails/rails/guides/source/plugins.md

 Setup
 -----

-_"vendored plugins"_ were available in previous versions of Rails, but they are deprecated in Rails 3.2, and will not be available in the future.

 Currently, Rails plugins are built as gems, _gemified plugins_.
 They can be shared across different rails applications using RubyGems and Bundler if desired.

 ### Generate a gemified plugin.

-Rails 3.1 ships with a `rails plugin new` command which creates a skeleton for developing any kind of Rails extension with the ability to run integration tests using a dummy Rails application.
+Rails ships with a `rails plugin new` command which creates a skeleton for developing any kind of Rails extension with the ability to run integration tests using a dummy Rails application.
 See usage and options by asking for help: